KaioLopesS/KaioLopesS/README.md

 <img src="https://raw.githubusercontent.com/BEPb/BEPb/5c63fa170d1cbbb0b1974f05a3dbe6aca3f5b7f3/assets/Bottom_up.svg" width="100%" />
 <h1 align="center">Hi 👋, I'm Kaio </h1>
 <h2 align="center"> Data Scientist passionate about Physics. </h2>
-<h3 align="justify"> Passionate about learning new things, I am an astrophysics enthusiast and a data scientist dedicated to uncovering the mathematics behind various phenomena.
-I specialize in developing data visualization and machine learning projects, primarily using Python and R. Additionally, I have a strong background in Physics, Calculus and Statistics, allowing me to tackle problems analytically and creatively. </h3>
+<h3 align="justify"> Lifelong learner, deeply passionate about astrophysics and data science.
+Focused on uncovering the mathematical foundations of various phenomena through data visualization and machine learning, primarily using Python and R. With a strong background in Physics, Calculus, and Statistics, approaches complex problems analytically and creatively.
+Creator of the Celestial Equations channel, producing educational animations about physics and mathematics using Manim, a Python library for mathematical animations. </h3>

 <ul>
 <li>🏫I'm majoring in Physics at Universidade Federal do Rio de Janeiro (UFRJ) </li>